 Did you know that businesses experience ransomware attacks once every 40 seconds?
-To combat this and other cyber-threats, organizations of all sizes and in all industries are ramping up their cybersecurity rosters, and by 2021, unfilled cybersecurity jobs are estimated to reach 3.5 million.
+To combat this and other cyber-threats, organizations of all sizes and in all industries are ramping up their cybersecurity rosters, and this year, unfilled cybersecurity jobs are estimated to reach 3.5 million.
 Do you have what it takes to defend against them?
 Follow these four steps to get a cybersecurity job and build your cybersecurity career.

 1. Inform Your Job Search with Cyberseek.org

 Now that you’ve decided you want to get into cybersecurity, it may be overwhelming to think about where to start.
 To research where the jobs are, how much they pay and what a cybersecurity career path might look like, check out Cyberseek.org.

 Start with the interactive map.
 When you click on a state, you can get more details about supply and demand, salaries and more.
-When you click on Illinois, you’ll see there are 13,680 job openings and that the supply of cybersecurity workers is low compared to the national average.
+When you click on Illinois, you’ll see there are 15,838 job openings and that the supply of cybersecurity workers is low compared to the, national average.
 That means the chance of a qualified cybersecurity professional landing a job in Illinois is pretty good!

 You can dig even deeper to find out what job titles are most popular, what certifications employers are looking for and what categories the work falls under.
 You can also hone in on a specific metropolitan area, so if you know you want to work in Chicago, you can get the same data for that specific area.

 But let’s say you don’t know where you want to go and you’re more interested in learning about a specific career path.
 Cyberseek.org can help you with that, too.
 On the Cybersecurity Career Pathway, you can find your current position – or the position you want – and see your future possibilities.
 So, if you click on cybersecurity specialist, you’ll see the average salary is $106,265 and that there are 10,244 job openings in the United States.
 You can also see what skills and education you need as well as related job titles.